 The unrefuted evidence before the Virginia Court clearly established that "a proceeding concerning the custody of the child" had been previously commenced in Vermont.
-As noted, the custody, physical custody, or visitation with respect to a child is an issue."
+As noted, the UCCJEA defines "child custody proceeding" broadly to mean "a proceeding in which legal custody, physical custody, or visitation with respect to a child is an issue."
 Va.
-Code Ann. § 20-
+Code Ann. § 20-146.1.
+This definition subjects all "proceedings that affect access to [a] child" to the UCCJEA.
+Uniform Child Custody Jurisdiction and Enforcement Act (ULA), § 102, cmt.
+(1997).